 - Whole Day tour by taxi: FJ$ 180; Half Day Tour: $120

-- Bus service runs on Fiji Time and is usually bi-hourly to town (except Sundays) for FJ$1.60 each way.
-However, they tend to be quite busy when leaving town and fill up early.
+- Bus service from Sigasiga to town: We are not aware of a "bus schedule" per se.
+Buses runs on Fiji Time and are usually bi-hourly (except Sundays) for FJ$ 1.60 each way.
+If you're taking the bus from Savusavu town to SigaSiga, please note the buses tend to be quite busy when leaving town and may fill up early.
 So we recommend planning a taxi ride back home.

 - Rental Cars: While visiting Savusavu since 1987 for 6-12 week trips, we only rented a vehicle twice for a total of a week because the taxi service is so good.
 However, there are fleets of nice rental vehicles available.
 James Car Rentals, North Pole Rentals, Avis and Budget all serve Savusavu.
 Prices range between FJ$ 85-240 / day.
 Most vehicles offered are 4 wheel drives.